AntiParty/patches-twitch/README.md

 # Patches-Twitch

-Patches-Twitch is a TypeScript-powered Twitch bot that provides real-time player stats, account linking, and other interactive commands for streamers
+Patches-Twitch is a TypeScript-powered Twitch bot that provides real-time player stats, account linking, and interactive commands for streamers.
+Used to be for Spectre divide now transfered over to THE FINALS

 ## Table of Contents
 - [Installation](#installation)